Without CTEs - repetitive and hard to maintain

 WHERE org_id IN (SELECT org_id FROM org_members WHERE user_id = auth.user_id())

 The same subquery appears three times.
-You can merge these into one stream and define the logic once using a CTE:
+You can merge these into one stream and define the logic once as a stream-level CTE:

 # With a CTE and multiple queries